Mineral Point, Wisconsin

 Mineral Point is a city in Iowa County, Wisconsin, United States.
 The population was 2,581 at the 2020 census.
-The city is located within the Town of Mineral Point.
-Mineral Point is part of the Madison Metropolitan Statistical Area.
+The city is located within the Town of Mineral Point and is part of the Madison metropolitan area.

 Mineral Point was settled in 1827, becoming a lead and zinc mining center, and commercial town in the 19th and early 20th centuries.
+It initially drew a considerable number of Cornish-immigrant miners and their families.
 In the mid-20th century it attracted artists and an artist's colony and its tourism industry began to grow.
 The city's well-preserved historical character within the varied natural topography of the driftless area has made it a regional tourist destination.
 Mineral Point is sometimes called Wisconsin's third oldest city, but the Wisconsin Historical Society notes several older colonial settlements.

 History

 The first European settlement at Mineral Point began in 1827.
 One of the first settlers to the area was Henry Dodge and his family who settled a few miles away from Mineral Point.
 During the following year, large quantities of galena, or lead ore, were discovered around the settlement in shallow deposits.
 Lead had many uses at the time, and settlers began to flock to the region hoping to make a living by extracting the easily accessible mineral.
 Lead deposits extended throughout an area that also included Dubuque, Iowa and Galena, Illinois, but Mineral Point became the center of lead mining operations within the bounds of present-day Wisconsin (then part of Michigan Territory).
 By 1829, the region's growing population led to the creation of Iowa County, which included all of the lead mining lands within the territory.
 Mineral Point was established as the county seat later that year.
 During the Black Hawk War of 1832, residents of Mineral Point built Fort Jackson to protect the town from a possible attack.
 The young settlement's importance was further confirmed in 1834 when it was selected as the site of one of two federal land offices responsible for distributing public land to settlers within the area that now encompasses Wisconsin.